joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 Building lead nurture automation is not always easy, but it is always easier than building operational efficiency.
 That's part of why people who are actually good at building actual operational efficiency at scale are usually paid astronomical amounts of money.
 They're building the real foundational asset, and those who apply automation to it are successful mainly to the degree that they are building on top of a good foundation.
 As a solo business owner you may be doing both, but remember that the operational efficiency -- or in this case your ability to earn trust efficiently -- is the foundation, and automation is the optimization.

 I worry a bit about the incentives that modern marketing automation set up for technical folks for several reasons.
 First, modern marketing automation tools promise an "easy mode", and rarely talk about the need to build atop a solid foundation.
-If you're running a SaaS (and lots of modern marketing automation tools use the SaaS business model), it's easy to focus on getting customer lifetime value (CLTV) higher than the cost of acquiring a customer (CAC) and let a free trial and a no-hassle cancellation policy substitute for a moral compass for whether someone really needs your software or not.
+If you're running a SaaS (and lots of modern marketing automation tools use the SaaS business model), it's easy to focus on getting customer lifetime value higher than the cost of acquiring a customer and let a free trial and a no-hassle cancellation policy substitute for a moral compass for whether someone really needs your software or not.
 This leads you to build a marketing story that positions your marketing automation product as a magic bullet for lots of things that it _can_ do if you're building on a solid business foundation but definitely *can not* do if you lack that foundation.

 It's easy for the SaaS marketer to say "well, it's free to try and easy to cancel, so we'll just let customers figure out if it really works for them".
 This leads to product marketing with unrealistic claims and insufficient customer screening.
-But worse, over time it leads to a _belief in the market_ that the right tool will substitute for the need to do the dirty, un-sexy work of building a foundation.
+But worse, over time it leads to a _belief out there in the market_ that the right tool will substitute for the need to do the dirty, un-sexy work of building a foundation of trust-building efficiency.

-Really give this some serious thought: How many of your beliefs about marketing (remember, this is simply connecting and building trust with prospective clients) come from direct experience, and how many are formed by the marketing and sales copy of *companies with a marketing product to sell and questionable standards for selling it*?
+Really give this some serious thought: How many of your beliefs about marketing (remember, marketing is simply earning visibility and trust) come from direct experience, and how many are formed by the marketing and sales copy of *companies with a marketing product to sell and questionable standards for selling it*?

 In short, part of the misaligned incentives come from how SaaS companies market their products.

 The second source of misaligned incentives comes from the fact that modern marketing automation tools can be a fun distraction from the real work of getting good at earning trust and cultivating exceptionally valuable expertise.
 I speak from experience here.
 I lost quite a bit of time to the fun but unproductive pursuit of magical automation solutions to a problem that could never be solved with automation: my deficient ability to attract leads and earn their trust efficiently.

-Technical people (and though I'm not a developer, I was a sysadmin and technical trainer for 10 years, so I definitely have a finely honed appreciation for the pursuit of shiny objects) are usually predisposed to enjoy solving certain kinds of problems merely for the satisfaction of solving the problem rather than the business benefit of solving that problem.
+Technical people[^Though I'm not a developer, I was a sysadmin and technical trainer for 10 years, so I definitely have a finely honed appreciation for the pursuit of shiny objects] are usually predisposed to enjoy solving certain kinds of problems merely for the satisfaction of solving the problem rather than the business benefit of solving that problem.
 In other words, we get an emotional ROI on solving the problem, and that emotional ROI has nothing to do with whether the solution even *has* a business ROI.

 For lots of technical folks, the emotional ROI of figuring out marketing automation exceeds the emotional ROI of figuring out how to efficiently earn trust from prospects, and so we dive right into maximizing our emotional ROI and skip past the essential foundational work of building an efficient trust-earning operation.
 This is a costly mistake, and it comes from misaligned incentives.

 The answer is to become aware of and honest about what's actually happening (hopefully I've helped with that here), get real about whether you're willing to do the dirty, necessary foundational work, and then apply effort and discipline to build the foundation before you move on to the more emotionally rewarding optimization work.

-The highly automated approach also makes it easy to hew towards a solution-first approach rather than a market-first approach.
+The highly automated approach also makes it easy to favor a solution-first approach rather than a market-first approach.
 Part of the reason why is that marketing automation solutions are often positioned as very effective ways to persuade or spur leads to take action.

-If you're coming from a solution-first approach, you'll be tempted by everything that seems able to help you sell your solution, and the less the actual market actually wants it, the more desperate you may become.
+If you're coming from a solution-first approach, you'll be tempted by everything that seems able to help you sell your solution, and the less the actual market actually wants it, the more desperate you become.
 I've seen lots of my coaching clients struggle and then finally figure out what their market wants.
 When they do, it's like pouring gasoline on a fire.
 It's almost explosive, and while they might add in marketing automation to scale things, marketing automation is never the thing that turns the small fire into a huge roaring fire.
 It's the fit between what the market urgently needs and what you're offering.

-My favorite example of this is Tom, who _sells marketing automation services!_, but he had the patience and discipline to refine his offer to the point of fantastic product-market-fit -- on Upwork of all place -- before he moved into applying marketing automation to his own business.
-Additionally, he spent months doing a grueling daily publication challenge to further deepen his expertise and get feedback from his audience before building on that foundation of insight and expertise and trust-building efficiency with marketing automation.
+My favorite example of this is Tom, who _was selling marketing automation services at the time!_, but he had the patience and discipline to refine his offer to the point of fantastic product-market-fit -- on Upwork of all places -- before he moved into applying marketing automation to his own business.
+Additionally, he spent months doing a grueling daily publication challenge to further deepen his expertise and get feedback from his audience before using marketing automation to build on that foundation of insight and expertise and trust-building efficiency.

 It takes significant discipline to do this, and Tom has definitely reaped the rewards of this discipline and patience.
 But if you haven't found that fit between what the market urgently needs and what you offer, and you're getting impatient, it's very easy to start seeing premature automation as a solution because that's exactly how lots of marketing automation tools market themselves.

 Finally, marketing automation can play into tendencies you might have towards social awkwardness or avoidance of realtime communication.
 I share in some of these tendencies, so don't worry, I'm not criticizing or making fun of you.
-But, as I often like to say: unfortunately, you're in a relationship business.
+But unfortunately, you're in a relationship business.

 It's "unfortunate" because many of you would prefer to be in an isolation business, or a maverick genius business, or a leave me alone so I can code business.
 But unfortunately, relationships play an outsized role in your success, and for many of us, that means we need to work on improving an area that we're naturally weak in.
 Marketing automation seems to provide a way out of doing this hard work.

 We think: "I'll pour my best efforts at relating and connecting into an automated email sequence and _that_ can do the hard, uncomfortable work for me!
 And better yet, it's far more scalable than my own time is!"
 And maybe it can.
 Sometimes.

-But if you want better results in your business, I urge you to improve two things: your ability to connect with leads, and your ability to earn their trust.
+But if you want better results in your business, I urge you to improve two things: your ability to earn visibility for your thinking, and your ability to earn their trust.
 Part of your ability to do these two tasks better comes from relationship skills, part comes from cultivating economically valuable expertise, and part comes from getting better at packaging and communicating that expertise in compelling, interesting ways.

-Wow.
+Wow!
 Sounds like I'm pretty anti-marketing automation, huh?
 Nope!
 I just know who I'm talking to here, and at least 80% of you need to do more foundational work in the following areas _before_ you do much with marketing automation:

 - Choosing a **narrow focus** so you know exactly *who* you're trying to connect with and earn trust from.
 - Gain **insight** into their world, so you know exactly *what* value you are creating for them.
 - Cultivate a **point of view** so that your marketing is meaningfully different from others with a similar skillset or body of experience and so leads find something attractive or repellant in you.
 - Build a **body of work** that demonstrates real, deep expertise rather than commoditized skill.

-Let's look now at the other side of this spectrum where your attempts to build trust with leads look more like broadcasting and less like automation & personalization and consider the lead nurture approaches we might find there, which would include the following:
+Let's look now at the other side of this spectrum, where your attempts to earn trust from leads look more like broadcasting and less like automation & personalization and consider the lead nurture approaches we might find there, which would include the following:

 - Regularly publishing to a blog, email list, or both -- with content that's not personalized at all.
 - Publishing a podcast.